DerGuru/The-Resonant/New Chapters/Part3/P3-10_Malveks_Request.md

 "I need to consult my team.
 All of them.
 This affects everyone."

 "Of course.
 Take twelve hours.
-But understand—we have maybe seventy-two hours total before containment fails completely."
+But understand - we have maybe seventy-two hours total before containment fails completely."

 "I'll call you in six."